 Exhibit Number Description 3.1 Amendment to the Second Amended and Restated Bylaws of Greenlane Holdings, Inc. (Incorporated by reference to Exhibit 3.1 to Greenlane's Current Report on Form 8-K, filed on April 12, 2023).
 3.2 Certificate of Designation of the Series A Preferred Stock (Incorporated by reference to Exhibit 3.2 to Greenlane's Current Report on Form 8-K, filed on April 12, 2023).
-10.1 Amendment No. 2, dated as of February 9, 2023, to Loan and Security Agreement, by and between Greenlane Holdings, Inc, the subsidiaries of Greenlane Holdings, Inc. named therein as guarantors, the parties thereto from time to time as Lenders, and WhiteHawk Capital Partners LP, as the agent for the Lenders.
-10.2† Risk Participation of ERC Claim Agreement, dated as of February 16, 2023 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+10.1 Amendment No. 2, dated as of February 9, 2023, to Loan and Security Agreement, by and between Greenlane Holdings, Inc., the subsidiaries of Greenlane Holdings, Inc., named therein as guarantors, the parties thereto from time to time as Lenders, and WhiteHawk Capital Partners LP, as the agent for the Lenders.
+10.2† Risk Participation of ERC Claim Agreement, dated as of February 16, 2023(Incorporated by reference to Exhibit 10.2 to Greenlane's Quarterly Report on Form 10-Q, filed on May 15, 2023).
+31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of the Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101 The following materials from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, were formatted in Inline XBRL (Extensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statements of Operations and Comprehensive Loss, (iii) Condensed Consolidated Statements of Stockholders' Equity, and (iv) Condensed Consolidated Statements of Cash Flows.
 The instance document does not appear in the Interactive Data File because its XBRL tags are imbedded within the Inline XBRL document.
 104 Cover Page Interactive Data File - the cover page XBRL tags are embedded within the Inline XBRL.